cloudflare/serverless-action/README.md

     script: workerScript  # there must be a file called workerScript.js in your repository containing serverless.yml

  ```
-The Serverless framework expects this ```.yml``` file which allows us to use our existing Serverless integration to deploy Workers for this GitHub action.

 NOTE: advanced users may specify an ``events`` block in ```serverless.yml```.
 Read [here]( https://developers.cloudflare.com/workers/deploying-workers/serverless/) for more information.

 <b>Environmental Variables </b>